 Royal Society Te Apārangi will support nominations to the WDS from eligible early career New Zealand researchers.

-Nominations for the World Data System Data Stewardship Award are open.
+Nominations for the World Data System Data Stewardship Award are now closed.

 If you have any queries about the World Data System Data Stewardship Award please contact: International.Applications@royalsociety.org.nz